echasnovski/mini.nvim/readmes/mini-statusline.md

   use_icons = true,

   -- Whether to set Vim's settings for statusline (make it always shown with -- 'laststatus' set to 2).
-To use global statusline in Neovim>=0.7.0, set -- this to `false` and 'laststatus' to 3. set_vim_settings = true,
+  -- To use global statusline, set this to `false` and 'laststatus' to 3. set_vim_settings = true,
 }
 ```